henry2004y/Batsrus.jl/docs/src/man/guide.md

 # Development Log

 All the workflows here is not restricted to one type of model output.
 After being familiar with new ideas and new models, one can easily make use of existing samples and create reader of their own.
+Because of the embarrassing parallelism nature of postprocessing, it is quite easy to take advantage of parallel approaches to process the data.

 This is the first time I use Julia for reading general ascii/binary files.
 It was a pain at first due to the lack of examples and documents using any basic function like read/read!, but fortunately I figured them out myself.
 One trick in reading binary array data is the usage of view, or subarrays, in Julia.
 In order to achieve that, I have to implement my own `read!` function in addition to the base ones.
 Before v0.5.1, `readdata` function in Matlab for large data is 2 times faster than that in Julia.
 The reason is simply using `read` or `unsafe_read` in the lower level.
 The latter one is much faster.
 After the fix, Julia version performs 5 times faster than the Matlab version in reading binary data.